drgnfrts/Singapore-Locations-NER/documentation/documentation.md

 The model can be trained once done.
 The performance of the model was very poor and was deemed unsuitable to be a base pipeline for the Dictionary-centric model.

-### Considerations and configuration for v2.0 and v3.0
+### Considerations and configuration for v2.0, v3.0 and v3.1

 ![Model v2.0 architecture](./images/mv20architecture.jpg)
 ![Model v3.0 architecture](./images/mv30architecture.jpg)

-Model v2.0 and v3.0 have the same base pipeline architecture, consisting (in order) of tok2vec, tagger, parser and NER pipes.
+Model v2.0, v3.0 and 3.1 have the same base pipeline architecture, consisting (in order) of tok2vec, tagger, parser and NER pipes.
 The only difference between the two is in the source of training data, with v2.0 using the EntityRuler-generated training data and v3.0 using the Doccano-annotated training data.
+Model v3.1 uses the exact same pipeline as v3.0, but uses a larger/newer Doccano-annotated training dataset.

 On the spaCy site, select the following quickstart options, then copy the base configuration generated.